TheFirstPaige/CaseStudy/README.md

 ```

 ## Solution Testing
-I've provided five tests for the usage of this module - these commands can be copied/pasted into your PowerShell console after the module has been properly imported.
+I've provided four tests for the usage of this module - these commands can be copied/pasted into your PowerShell console after the module has been properly imported.
 Note that the creation of variables is used only for ease of testing.
-Users can input the property values directly into the cmdlet as seen in the "Solution Implementation" section of this README.md file.
+Users can put the property values directly into the cmdlet as seen in the "Solution Implementation" section of this README.md file.

 #### Test I
 Test commands: